jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 This design has no external dependencies.
 Therefore, it will not require [Test Doubles](https://en.wikipedia.org/wiki/Test_double) to test it.
 When there are dependencies, we’ll be using actual elements, such as `Rational`.

 # Where to start?
-While we can technically start implementation anywhere, I tend to like to use dependency management principles listed above as a guideline.
+While we can technically start implementation anywhere, I tend to like to use dependency management principles, listed above, as a guideline.
 I start with the elements with the least number of dependencies in the design, which is the `Statement` above.
 It’s an interface with only a declaration.

 The next least dependent element is `Expression`, which is also an interface, but without any methods.